Making A Difference in Our County

 Agriculture and Natural Resources

-The Lamar County Cooperative Extension office hosted several producer-oriented workshops for the surrounding counties.
-These workshops allowed the participants to earn credit hours for their private and commercial pesticide licenses and to gain the knowledge needed to identify problems and implement solutions on their farms.
+Even with the struggles of COVID, Lamar County Cooperative Extension hosted several producer-oriented workshops for the surrounding counties, allowing participants to earn credit hours for their private and commercial pesticide licenses and gain knowledge needed to identify problems and implement solutions on their farms.
+These programs were offered online instead of face-to-face, and were recorded and added to our extension website, for producers to go back and view at any point.